nikosvlachogiannakis/Paper-Presentation/Presentations/notes.md

 presentation.
 - It can define metadata, timing, or slide-related data that JavaScript in the HTML file can read and use.

 ---

+# <span style="color:gold">How to take screenshot and store it as PDF instead of PNG to NOT lose quality</span>

+---